MarcumDoug/MarcumDoug.github.io/_posts/2019-11-13-research-poster.markdown

 headerImage: true
 projects: true
 hidden: true # don't count this post in blog pagination
-description: "Research Poster and Paper"
+description: "Research Poster and Paper to explore the impact Daryl Morey has had on the NBA."
 category: projects
 author: dougmarcum
 externalLink: false